magidoc-org/magidoc/README.md

 ---

-Magidoc is an open source static GraphQL documentation auto-generator that offers the best developer experience, is infinitely customizable and produces better documentation than existing solutions.
+Magidoc is a JavaScript library that auto-generates static documentation websites from any GraphQL schema.

 ## Features